dblqr/arch/README.md

 <img src="files/arch-Network-Architecture.png">

-A VPC with three public and private subnets distributed across multiple Availability Zones.
+- A VPC with three public and private subnets distributed across multiple Availability Zones.

-External Load Balancer in front of the public subnets for internet-facing services, and Internal Load Balancer in front of the private subnets for internal-only access.
+- An External Load Balancer in front of the public subnets for internet-facing services, and Internal Load Balancer in front of the private subnets for internal-only access.

-An EKS cluster deployed only in the private subnets.
+- An EKS cluster deployed only in the private subnets.

-CloudFront is used to expose both internal and external applications, providing TLS termination, caching, and global edge distribution for frontend traffic.
+- CloudFront is used to expose external applications, providing TLS termination, caching, and global edge distribution for frontend traffic.

-Internal access to applications behind the internal load balancer provided through a VPN (e.g., Tailscale) that connects via a Transit Gateway from the management account.
+- Internal access to applications behind the internal load balancer provided through a VPN (e.g., Tailscale) that connects via network access from the management account.

-A dedicated NAT Gateway per AZ to avoid the single point of failure created by a shared NAT Gateway across all AZs.
+- A dedicated NAT Gateway per AZ to avoid the single point of failure created by a shared NAT Gateway across all AZs.

-Core managed services: S3, DynamoDB, SQS, OpenSearch, and RDS integrated with the web app and Payments API for persistence, messaging, indexing, and relational workloads.
+- S3, DynamoDB, SQS, OpenSearch (or similar), and an RDS with a replica integrated with the Payments API for persistence, messaging, and relational workloads.

 All services run in private subnets across three Availability Zones.
 The NAT Gateways provide controlled outbound internet access for EKS nodes and workloads, while VPC Interface Endpoints enable private connectivity to AWS APIs.
 This design ensures internet-facing services remain isolated and internal systems communicate securely.